guikarai/PERA/README.md

 # What is PERA process?

-# Who to contacts for a PERA?
+# Who to contact for a PERA?

 # What data need are required for a PERA?